Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * The Continuum may be Taken Out, causing creation of a Pocket Continuum.
 That’s Bad.
 However, when the Continuum is Taken Out, any Stress and Consequences disappear immediately.

 * From the point of view of recovery, every scenario is a Conflict against the Continuum.
+Consequently:

-Consequently, **Continuum Stress is recovered at the end of the scenario**, not before.
+  * **Continuum Stress is recovered at the end of the scenario**, not before.

+  * **Minor Consequences are recovered at the end of the scenario**, not before.

+  * Once a Major Consequence is Bandaged, it may be recovered at the end of the next session

 * Continuum Consequences need to be Bandaged before they can recover.
 Bandaging a Continuum Consequence typically involves either fixing the issue in-game or coming up with an **Explanation** for why the Consequence is solved \(see below\) from the safety of the Continuum Indirection.

+* Once a Consequence is Bandaged

 ### Built-in Stunts